 Pilots come aboard ships to ensure safe arrival and departure of vessels from ports.
 Every year we hear about traumatic events of Pilots getting injured and even killed while boarding and disembarking vessels.
 A high proportion of accidents to pilots occur due to poorly designed access arrangements or inadequately rigged equipment on board ships.

 Pilot boarding arrangements generally consists of a pilot ladder and in case of excessive freeboard (greater than 9 m), a combination ladder (a combination of the pilot ladder and accommodation ladder).
 The pilot normally boards on the lee side of the ship.
-Therefore pilot ladder and accommodation ladder should be ready for use on either side of the ship.
+Therefore, the pilot ladder and accommodation ladder should be ready for use on either side of the ship.

 Following are the specifications required for boarding arrangements for pilots in accordance with SOLAS:

 Rigging of pilot ladders for freeboards of 9 meters or less

-- The steps of pilot ladder are generally made of hardwood and should be made in one piece, free of knots or any irregularities.
+- The steps of the pilot ladder are generally made of hardwood and should be made in one piece, free of knots or any irregularities.
 It should be free of any sharp edges

 - The steps should be horizontal and should rest firmly against the ship’s side

 - The last four steps of the pilot ladder should be made of rubber as they are vulnerable to failure on being squeezed between the ship’s side and the pilot boat.
-The 5th step from bottom must be a spreader.
+The 5th step from the bottom must be a spreader.
 The spreader prevents the pilot ladder from twisting.
-It should be minimum 180 cm. long.
+It should be a minimum 180 cm. long.
 Maximum 9 steps are allowed between 2 spreaders.
 The spreaders should not be lashed between the steps

 - The surface of the steps must provide a safe and slip-resistant foothold.
 Use of ordinary paints resulting in slippery surfaces should be prohibited